gongybable/gongybable.github.io/pages/model_evaluation_and_validation/index.md

 ### Learning Curve
 ![alt text](learning_curve.png) <br />
-*For a good model, the validation error and training error converges with larger data set, and error is low.*
+<small>*For a good model, the validation error and training error converges with larger data set, and error is low.*</small>

 * The training error and validation error tends to converge with more data; but more data is not always helpful if both errors are already converged to the optimal scores. <br />
 * From learning curve, if the model is under fitting, then we can try increase the model complexity by adding more features, or decrease the regularisation parameter. <br />